-DJA is an architectural practice with experience offering a broad set of services: from architectural design and planning, to exhibition and event space design, to collaborations with artists for public and gallery installations—the scope is wide and varied.
+DJA is an architectural practice with experience in a broad set of services: from architectural design and planning, to exhibition and event space design, to collaborations with artists for public and gallery installations—the scope is wide and varied.
 Founded in 1999, our team has advanced projects through collaborations with local and international practices in architecture, engineering, graphic design and media arts.
 We welcome opportunities to play, to provoke, to invent and experiment.

 DJA is An Ideas-driven Architecture Practice.